Adapa of the Southwind Myth as a Fish-man,

 There is another "surprise" here.
 Adapa the apkallu or "Sage" as noted earlier, was a fisherman at Eridu as well as a priest who baked bread for Enki (Ea).
 I have identified Adapa as an Adamic prototype, as in Mesopotamian myths it is he who looses out on a chance to obtain immortality for himself and mankind by not eating the bread of life and drinking the water of life presented him by Anu, Ningishzida and Dumuzi, just as Adam failed to eat the fruit of the Tree of Life.
 The "surprise" is that the New Testament identifies Jesus Christ as an Adamaic type, as all mankind dies because of Adam's sin so all man can attain immortality via Christ's sacrifice (1 Co 15:22, 45).
 Christ is sometimes alluded to as "the fisherman," in later Christian traditions as he fishes for men's souls.
 His follower Peter, another fisherman, is told he will be a fisherman of men's souls too and the fish, Greek: ichthys, becomes a code word for Jesus Christ himself as well as a symbol of the early Christians during the Roman persecutions.
 The drawing of a fish was another "code" image for Christians and appears in the Catacombs of Rome.
 The ancient Mesopotamian myth of man's (Adapa the fisherman's) lost chance at immortality has come full-circle with the Christian myths of an "ichthys" Jesus Christ, who like Adapa, is a dispenser of knowledge, a healer, and involved with the motif of man's attainment of immortality as well.

 How did Adapa come to be in later ages transformed into a fish-man?
 In the Adapa and the Southwind myth he is in his boat fishing when the Southwind overturns his boat, tossing him into the sea.
-He curses the southwind causing it stop blowing.
-In other myths the Southwind is a demonic figure that carries disease to mankind and it is a creature of Anu's.
-I thus propose that Adapa's "dip in the sea" made him into a fish-man (he is a fishER-man, who prepares fish daily for his god Ea's table in Eridu and he is famed for his wisdom given him by Ea).
-His return to Eridu from the "sea-dip" perhaps became in later ages, a fish-man arising from the sea to give knowledge to mankind on healing arts (curses and spells over disease-carrying demons like the Southwind).
+He curses the Southwind, breaking its wing, causing it stop blowing.
+Thompson's (1903) translation (cf. above) reveals it is a creature in service to Anu who dwells in heaven, who calls Adapa to appear before him and explain how and why he has overpowered this demonic creature in the Adapa and the South Wind Myth.
+I thus propose that Adapa's "dip in the sea" made him into a fish-man (he is a fisher-man, who prepares fish daily for his god Ea's table in Eridu and he is famed for his wisdom given him by Ea).
+His return to Eridu from the "sea-dip" perhaps became in later ages, a "fish-man" (?) instead of a "fisherman" arising from the sea to give knowledge to mankind on healing arts (curses and spells over disease-carrying demons like the South Wind).

 There is another surprise.
 I understand that Genesis' Adam is not only incorporating Adapa motifs but also motifs associated with Enkidu in the Epic of Gilgamesh.
 For pictures of Adam as Enkidu please click here.